Freshware/laravel5-datatable-trait/README.md

 * The first element link is by default *controller*.**edit**, but is posible to change it
 * With other elements, if the element is an email, the system convert to email link
 * Not need to configurate jQuery (but is possible, because the script is one of two views)
+* Is possible to create multiple structure of datatable.
+Only need to copy datatable, modify it and call it with **custom version**

 ## Usage
 * We assume you have jquery included in your HTML